Peter Beste Put the Houston Rap Scene into a Book

 Back in 2008, VICE released Peter Beste's photo book, True Norwegian Black Metal.
-He also helped us make the film of the same name about Norway's "most hated man", Gorgoroth frontman, Gaahl.
-Having documented the insular black metal scene with more honesty and access than anyone before or since, Beste started up another long-term project – the documentation of Houston's similarly tight-knit hip-hop community.
+Thanks to Satan, the book was a runaway success.
+So much so that we asked Peter to help us make a film of the same name about Norway's "most hated man," Gorgoroth frontman, Gaahl.
+Having documented the insular black metal scene with more honesty and access than anyone before or since, Peter started up another long-term project—the documentation of Houston's similarly tight-knit hip-hop community.

-After nine years of work, his project is now a book: Houston Rap.
-We called Peter to talk about Houston, the media misrepresentation of hip-hop culture, Black Power and just how much the black metal scene has in common with the guns, syrup and DIY ethics of the Texas rap world.
+After nine years of work, his project is now a book called Houston Rap.
+We called Peter to talk about Houston, the media misrepresentation of hip-hop culture, Black Power, and just how much the black metal scene has in common with the guns, sizzurp, and DIY ethics of the Texas rap world.

 Papa Screw, South Park, 2009

-VICE: Hi Peter.
-So, I wanted to talk to you about your new book, Houston Rap.
-I remember seeing some of the photos from the book years ago.
+VICE: Hi, Peter.
+I remember seeing some of the photos from Houston Rap years ago.
 This must have been a really long-term project for you, right?

 South Park, 2005